Last Updated on May 24, 2022 by Cynthia A. Rose

-- Serve by placing a bed of the vegetables, pepper, and onions, a plate and put the sausages on top.
-An alternative is slicing the sausages into 1-inch cuts and mix with the pepper and onions.
+- Serve by placing a bed of the vegetables, pepper, and onions, on a plate and putting the sausages on top.
+An alternative is to slice the sausages into 1-inch cuts and mix them with the pepper and onions.
 You can take the pan-fried sausages with bread.

 How to roast deer sausages